How should I insure a property that I let to a family member?

 • Squatter eviction.

-Do I need a buy-to-let mortgage?
+Do I need a buy-to-let mortgage to rent to family?

 If the property you’re renting out is your own home, you’ll need to contact your mortgage provider and ask for something called a consent to let.